wumpyproject/docs/docs/extending/rest-ratelimiter.md

     ) -> object:
         pass

-    async def update(self, headers: Mapping[str, str]) -> object:
-        pass

-    @asynccontextmanager
-    async def acquire(self, route: Route) -> AsyncGenerator[ Callable[[Mapping[str, str]], Coroutine],
-        None
-    ]:
     # The return type may look a little weird, but this is how
     # @asynccontextmanager works.
 You pass it a function that returns an
     # async generator (which yields what the asynchronous context manager
     # then returns).
+    @asynccontextmanager
+    async def __call__(self, route: Route) -> AsyncGenerator[ Callable[[Mapping[str, str]], Coroutine],
+        None
+    ]:
+        # This is a no-op ratelimiter, but this would be the place to do the
+        # pre-emptive waiting for ratelimits.
+        ...

         yield self.update

+    async def update(self, headers: Mapping[str, str]) -> object:
+        pass
 ```

   [ctxlib-acm]: https://docs.python.org/3/library/contextlib.html#contextlib.asynccontextmanager